 - Enclose Letter of Recommendation

 - All materials must be submitted to the UNH Office of Admissions.

 Please note: Priority application deadlines for those students requesting UNH residential housing is February 1 for the fall semester and November 1 for the spring semester.
 Housing assignments will be handled on a space available basis after February 1.
 The UNH financial aid deadline is March 1 for the academic year.

-The Thompson School invites you to schedule a tour and interview through the office of our Assistant Director of Admissions, Deborah Pack.
+The Thompson School invites you to schedule a tour and interview through the Admissions Office through Deborah Pack.
 Students and parents may contact her though email and or phone.